Head for the Cloud

 What, no cloud tutorials?

-This is not my usual type of topic - but having spoken at several user groups over the last year, I’ve had a number of conversations with people at the start of their career about the best way to stand out when starting a tech career.
+This is not my usual type of topic - but I’ve spoken at a couple of user groups over the last year or so.
+These often have quite a few people at the start of their career and, several times, I’ve ended up in conversations about the best way to stand out when starting a tech career.
 Now I’m not claiming that these are going to magically help you win a position, but I do think that they’ll help improve your chances.

 Continue reading